-The best time of year to visit Norway depends on what you want to do.
+The best time of year to visit Norway depends on what you want to see and do.

-Norway is a year-round destination, but the best time of year for your visit depends very much on what activities you have planned.
+Norway is a year-round destination, but the best time of year for your visit depends very much on what activities you have planned and what your expectations are.

-There are very defined seasoned for skiing, hiking, fishing and even chasing the northern lights.
+There are very defined seasoned for skiing, hiking, fishing and even chasing the northern lights, but you have more flexibility with less specific desires.
 Here's our run-down of when's best to visit Norway.

 Rainfall depends on where you go, but May tends to be the driest month, while September to November is known to be the rainiest time.

-Away from the coastline and at higher altitudes, snowfall can occur anytime from October through to May.
+Away from the coastline and at higher altitudes, snowfall can occur anytime from September through to May, but again January to March is the time when you can expect the most.

 For northern lights: Even though the northern lights occur year-round, the human eye requires darkness to see them.
 This is why it is impossible to see the lights during Norway's summers, as the sun doesn't set in large parts of the country.